Skip to main content

 Does gross-up apply to ISS and IOF?

 No. ISS and IOF are levied directly on P, without base inflation.
 The reason is juridical: ISS taxes the service (the contract value), not the remittance.
 IOF taxes the exchange transaction, not the import.
-Both are outside the gross-up logic.
-This distinction is important because it means the ISS rate and the IOF rate are the only two taxes where the headline rate equals the effective rate.

 What changes if the contract is not net of taxes?